hirdetés

 Those soft little ears

 There’s a spot behind the ears – yes, that spot – that houses a nerve centre, and gently rubbing, scratching and caressing it releases a whole host of wonderful happy hormones.
-Endorphin acts as a painkiller and Oxytocin is also known as the love hormone.
-A good ear rub will not only make your doggy feel better, but we’re sure you’ll feel much better too.
+Endorphin acts as a painkiller and oxytocin is also known as the love hormone.
+An

 You don’t even have to be ashamed to babble!

+We’ve all had times when heightened emotions have caused him to get carried away with the “I love you so much I’m going to eat you” kind of crooning and cooing.
+We have good news; dogs love it!
 Research shows that dogs understand even more human words than they first thought.
-So if you find yourself coming home from work and telling Morji about the trials and tribulations of your morning meeting 10 minutes ago, and how your chocolate is stuck in the vending machine again – don’t stop!
+So if you find yourself coming home from work 10 minutes ago and telling Morji about the trials and tribulations of the morning meeting, and how your chocolate is stuck in the vending machine again – so don’t stop!
+You can even share your bedtime reading with him; reading aloud can be particularly helpful in calming down hyperactive four-legged friends.

 Can’t take my eyes off you…